 Pastor Alan holds a Bachelor of Science in Aeronautical Technology from Kansas State University and a Master of Divinity from Midwestern Baptist Theological Seminary.
 He is a former U.S. Paratrooper, has served in the military a total of thirteen years (both active and reserve), and has deployed overseas multiple times.
-Alan has served in leadership roles in both the local church and the Southern Baptist denomination.
+Alan has served in leadership roles in both the local church and within Southern Baptist entities.

 Pastor Alan is originally from Georgia but met his wife Sarah when he was stationed in Anchorage.
 In 2013 they were married outdoors in Alaska – in negative temperatures!
 Sarah, a Kansas native, taught math for two years in the village of St. Mary’s and five years in Anchorage.
 God graciously called both Sarah and Pastor Alan to himself after they met; they were baptized together and joined a local Southern Baptist church in Kansas in 2014.
 They have been blessed with three children: Hazel, Henry, J.B., and are exptecing baby Liam December 2020.

 Pastor Alan enjoys dating Sarah, spending time with their kids, and reading books.
 His interests include church history (especially the Puritans), theology, biblical backgrounds, and expository preaching.

 Guy is a semi-retired former real estate broker and general contractor.
 He and his wife Helen have three adult children: Caleb, Janene, and Molly.
 Caleb and Molly live in Ketchikan with their families, and Janene lives in Washington.
 Guy is most likely to be found taking his friends and family fishing.
 His favorite Bible verse is Hebrews 6:19, “We have this hope as an anchor for the soul firm and secure.”